 I Should Only Bake with Top-Quality, Very Expensive Chocolate.
 Right?

-When you melt chocolate and add it to a batter, such as for brownies or cookies, the finer points of an expensive chocolate may get lost.
-And while those fancy chocolates may be excellent for nibbling, I’m not sure if using an extremely pricey or rare chocolate is best of baking.
-I recommend sticking with a middle-range chocolate for baking.
+When you melt chocolate and add it to a batter, such as for brownies or cookies, the finer points of expensive chocolate may get lost.
+And while those fancy chocolates may be excellent for nibbling, I’m not sure if using extremely pricey or rare chocolate is best for baking.
+I recommend sticking with middle-range chocolate for baking.

 Similarly, many of the new high-percentage chocolate, boasting cocoa contents of 70% and above are very acid and can cause creams and ganaches to break.
-So I recommend following the advice in the recipe, or using a dark chocolate in the 35-64% range, for best results.
+So I recommend following the advice in the recipe or using dark chocolate in the 35-64% range, for best results.